theamazingmrb/Algo-Challenges/README.md

 ## Instructions
 Set a timer and give yourself 1 hour to solve each problem.
-After the hour stop coding, stop and take 15 minutes to write down your approach, why you took that approach, and the big O notation of your alorithm.
+After the hour stop coding, stop and take 15 minutes to write down your approach, why you took that approach, and the big O notation of your algorithm.

 After you finish the 1 hours and 15 minute assessments for your two challenges, you are free to return and work more on your algorithm or try the next.